bakerv/D3-challenge/README.md

 # D3-challenge
-Using D3.js to create an interactive data visualization for html.
+This challenge usings d3.js, and javascript to create an interactive data visualization.
+The data used comes from the United Sates Census Bureau 2014 ACS 1-years estimates.
+The user is able to select the data they want to plot for each axis.